As states press forward with vote counts, Trump advisers privately express pessimism about heading off Biden’s win

 “There is no legal mechanism for the General Assembly to act alone and appoint electors.
 None,” Shapiro said in a statement.

+Boockvar’s office announced late Tuesday that counties had received about 10,000 votes in all after Nov.
+3, a batch of votes that the GOP has sued to disqualify.
+The total revealed Tuesday shows that even if Trump prevails in the suit, it won’t change the outcome.

 In Georgia, where Biden leads by less than 0.5 percent, Trump can request a recount within two days of the state’s certification of results.
-Recounts rarely change the outcome of elections, however.
-In addition, Georgia law allows candidates five days to contest results in court once they are certified.
+But recounts rarely change the outcome of elections.
+In addition, Georgia law allows candidates five days to contest certified results in court.

 As in other states, the legal bar for successfully challenging election results is high in Georgia.
 The party contesting the vote has to show not only that misconduct or errors occurred, but also that they were widespread enough to affect the outcome of the election.